vincent-uden/website/src/pages/blog/pcb_management.md

 Before arriving at the GUI I also wrote a completely standalone CLI version of the program which has been of great use for testing.
 Which leads me to the final piece of future work

-- Write a blogpost about making the software itself, it's architechture and development strategies I employed to minimise risk at every step
+- Write a blog post about making the software itself, it's architecture and development strategies I employed to minimise risk at every step